open-ephys/gui-docs/source/User-Manual/Synchronization.rst

 .. role:: raw-html-m2r(raw)
    :format: html

+.. role:: red

+.. role:: green

 Synchronization
 =====================

+An important facet of any electrophysiology experiment is synchronization.
+Before performing any offline analysis, it's critical to ensure that every event can be aligned at very high precision (ideally within one sample).

+A unique feature of the Open Ephys GUI its ability to synchronize data streams in real time, such that the timestamps written to disk don't have to be re-aligned prior to downstream analysis.
+This is done using the  :ref:`recordnode`'s built-in synchronizer

-The Record Node has a built-in synchronizer module which can perform real-time alignment of samples from asynchronous data sources.
-If the Record Node is only processing one data stream (e.g., from the Open Ephys Acquisition Board), then you don't need to worry about synchronization.
-However, if there are multiple streams (e.g. from Neuropixels probes), then proper synchronization requires that each data stream has a TTL channel connected to the same physical digital input line.
-These shared events can be used to align the samples of each data stream to another stream that has been selected as the "main" clock.
+If the Record Node is only processing one data stream (e.g., from the Open Ephys :ref:`acquisitionboard`), then you don't need to worry about synchronization.
+For asynchronous data sources (e.g. multiple Neuropixels probes from IMEC's :ref:`neuropixelspxi` system or :ref:`onebox`), proper synchronization requires that each data stream has a TTL line receiving the same digital signal.
+The shared events across these lines can be used to automatically align the samples of each data stream to another stream that has been designated as the "main" clock.

-.. note:: What is the best type of digital signal to use for online synchronization?
-The only restriction is that it cannot be include a continuous pulse train higher than about 20 Hz.
-As of version 1.0, pulses of as low as 1 ms are fine, as long as there is some variation in the pulse interval or width.
+.. tip:: As of GUI v1.0, almost any type of digital signal can be used for synchronization.
+The only restriction is that it cannot be include a train of uniform pulses higher than about 20 Hz, and there should be one pulse at least every 60 seconds.
+Pulses of as low as 1 ms are fine, as long as there is some variation in the pulse interval or width.

-Synchronization can be performed offline if desired, but it's also straightforward to do online using the Record Node.
-Each time a new digital pulse comes in to the Record Node (including both a rising or falling edge), the synchronizer will update its estimate of the true sample rate of each subprocessor, based on the total number of samples that have been received since the first event.
-When using the Binary format, the Record Node will generate a :code:`timestamps.npy` file for each data stream containing the timestamps (in seconds) relative to the time of the first event.
-As long as all incoming streams are synchronized, these timestamps will be globally consistent.
+Configuration
+###############

 Below each continuous channel buffer monitor is a **sync channel monitor** which provides an interface for designating an input stream as the main clock, as well as selecting a sync TTL line for each stream.
 All of the TTL lines used for synchronization must be connected to the same physical digital input line in order for the synchronizer to work properly.
-There can only be one sync channel per data source and the active sync channel is always indicated with an orange background.
+There can only be one sync channel per data source.

-The main stream will be indicated by a letter ‘M' on its sync channel monitor.
-This stream will be used as the reference clock, to which all other streams will be synchronized.
+The main stream will be indicated by a letter :code:`M` on its sync channel monitor.
+This stream will be used as the reference or "main" clock, to which all other streams will be synchronized.

 .. image:: ../_static/images/recordingdata/recordnode-05.png
   :alt: View of the synchronizer interface